IBM-Cloud/local-liberty-tutorial/docs/008-DEPLOY.md

-## Deploy the application to IBM Bluemix
+## Deploy the application to Bluemix

 Our application is running locally.
-We will deploy it to the cloud.
+Now we will deploy it to the cloud.

 1. Build the application WAR file.
 Either from Eclipse or from the command line in the application directory: